-Date of admission Likely duration Learning plan e.g. 15 May 2015 14 days Liaise with hospital school to help Mary maintain interest.
+Likely duration Learning plan

+14 days Liaise with hospital school to help Mary maintain interest.

+Likely duration

 Children with medical conditions should not be penalised, or miss out on rewards, for their attendance where the absence is due to their medical condition.
 The school should discuss their policy on attendance rewards and consider amendments to ensure it is fair to those with medical conditions.